Categorical dimension of birational automorphisms and filtrations of Cremona groups: Categorical dimension of birational maps

-where $b_i$ and $c_i$ are compositions of finite numbers of blow-ups along smooth centers and $X_i$ and $Y_i$ are smooth and projective.
-We also denote by $\{B_{i,j}\}$ the loci blown-up by the $b_i$'s and by $\{C_{i,j}\}$ the loci blown-up by the $c_i$'s.
-Notice that, even if we don't stress it to keep clear notations, the ranges for the indices $j$ depend on $i$.
+where $b_i$ and $c_i$ are either a blow-up of a smooth subvariety or an isomorphism, and $X_i$ and $Y_i$ are smooth and projective.
+We also denote by $B_i \subset X_{i-1}$ the locus blown-up by $b_i$ and by $C_i \subset X_i$ the locus blown-up by $c_i$.
 Recall that we assumed $k$ to have characteristic zero, so that any birational map has a weak factorization \cite{abrmovichandco-weak}.